 Step #1: Big Picture and Goals

 So, the ideal thing to do is to set a company goal with measurable metrics.
 Then, you should find a singular location (such as a dashboard) or a forum to share this knowledge.
 With that in mind, you can then align your company goal with each member of the team.
 Even the act of writing down a goal increases the odds of achieving it, helping you to really deliver results.

 In order for your team members to be happy and productive, it is essential to play to their strengths.
-According to the Gallup survey, employees are 61% more engaged if their managers focuses on their strengths.
+According to a Gallup survey, employees are 61% more engaged if their managers focuses on their strengths.
 In addition, people feel better doing tasks that they are good at and, most importantly, they perform better.
-Make sure you know your team's strengths and give tasks accordingly.
+Make sure you know your team’s strengths and give tasks accordingly.

 Step #3: Sharing and Delivering Results